 Puppy Culture involves early neurological stimulation (ENS) from days three to 16 of a puppy’s life; certain protocols to begin teaching your puppy how to communicate with you (“manding”); understanding how to offer a behavior to receive a reward; as well as exposure to the maximum number of sounds, textures, challenges, and experiences so that they are a well-adjusted, resilient pup.
 Your puppy will not be perfect.
 He or she is a puppy who has been alive for 8 weeks. 🙂

 We use litter boxes pretty much starting at week three of life.
 During play sessions, we use artificial grass pads so your puppy will get used to going on a grass.
-By six weeks old, the puppies go potty in their litter boxes 99% of the time, which are placed INSIDE their large puppy pen.
-If outside of their puppy area, walking around unsupervised, they will do what any puppy less than 12-16 weeks old would do: have accidents!
+By eight weeks old, the puppies go potty in their litter boxes 99% of the time, which are placed INSIDE their large puppy pen.
+If outside of their puppy area, walking around unsupervised, they will do what any puppy less than 16 weeks old would do: have accidents!
 We cannot expect bladder control by eight weeks old. 🙂 They will know how to go in and out of the doggie door.
 They often choose to go through the doggie door to go potty.
 We are not teaching with potty bells, although we encourage the use of potty bells once you bring your puppy home if you so desire.

-We will do a few exercises to help desensitize them to the crate with the crate door always open, we do not crate train.
+We will do a few exercises to help desensitize them to the crate with the crate door open, but we do not crate train.
 We do not have them sleeping in crates at night.
 If you would like to crate train at home, which we highly recommend for the safety and stability of your pup, here is a step-by step-crate training guide on our “Puppyhood and Training” resource page: https://belovedbernedoodles.com/puppyhood-and-training/

 In October 2020, I reached out to the administrator for Puppy Culture’s Facebook page to make sure my expectations were realistic with the PC protocols we choose to implement at Beloved Bernedoodles, and she kindly responded.
 I’ve included her comments here, as I think it helps set up realistic expectations for PC puppies: